 Summer is the perfect time to try this vegan crab cake recipe!
 They have nice and crispy outsides, with soft, melt-in-your-mouth centers.
 Also, these vegan crab cakes are made from chickpeas, so they are a great way to get protein!
-They're also easy to whip up and taste very similar to traditional crab cakes.
-As they cook, your house will even smell a little like the seaside, thanks to the addition of dulse flakes.
+They're also easy to whip up and taste similar to traditional crab cakes.
+Your house will even smell a little like the seaside, thanks to the addition of dulse flakes.
 Serve with the sweet balsamic mayo on a toasted bun with a squeeze of lemon juice or try it on a salad.
 This vegan crab cake recipe is the recipe of the summer!

 Crab Cakes With Sweet Balsamic Mayo [Vegan, Gluten-Free]